H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

 # MountainShares DAO: Economic and Governance Infrastructure (Draft)

-MountainShares is a DAO-based economic and governance system designed to keep value, voice, and decision-making rooted in Appalachian communities, beginning in and around Mount Hope, West Virginia.
+Within **polymathamatical geography** and the **Quantarithmia** framework, MountainShares is a DAO-based economic and governance system designed to keep value, voice, and decision-making rooted in Appalachian communities, beginning in and around Mount Hope, West Virginia.
 It is intentionally positioned as a community-governed project that operates alongside, not in place of, existing banks, credit unions, or regulated financial institutions.

 Within the thesis, MountainShares serves as the institutional case study where Quantarithmia’s spatial justice commitments and Ms. Jarvis’s GBIM-powered analysis are translated into concrete rules, roles, and processes.